JD277/ADAKADEMY-WRO2025/README.md

 ### Fischertechnik kit

-At the end, we decided to use a pre-made base for the chassis, the main reason for this was to save time ( and headaches) with the mechanical design, giving us more time to focus on the electronics and programming
+At the end, we decided to use a premade base for the chassis, the main reason for this was to save time ( and headaches) with the mechanical design, giving us more time to focus on the electronics and programming.

 ## Car Photos